hyperstudio/parserbot/README.md

 ### Documentation

-You can find the docs in the `docs/` subfolder.
+You can find the docs in the `docs` subfolder.
 To generate new docs:

 * `pip install sphinx`
-* `sphinx-build docs/source docs/`
+* `sphinx-build docs/source docs`

 ### Deployment